 7. There is nothing wrong with a Do Not Disturb sign on the doorknob.
 I love my in-laws, for example, but there were definitely times when I didn’t want anyone bursting into my bedroom with folded laundry or a ringing telephone while I was nursing or napping.

 8. Great non-housework tasks for mom to help with?
 Addressing birth announcements, helping with the first pages of the baby book, keeping a list of incoming gifts that will need thank-you notes, showering older siblings with a ton of grandma attention and taking over the morning sibling routine: getting dressed, breakfast, walking them to the bus stop, etc.

-9. Everyone always talks about your mom offering to watch the baby for an hour or so while you and your partner grab lunch or something.
-This is great, but it can also be really nice if Dad offers to watch the baby while you and your mom go out and enjoy some coffee or shoe shopping or bonding time outside of the House Of The New Baby OMG.
+9. Spend some alone time with your mom.
+Everyone always talks about your mom offering to watch the baby for an hour or so while you and your partner grab lunch or something.
+This is great, but it can also be really nice if Dad offers to watch the baby while you and your mom go out and enjoy some coffee or shoe shopping or bonding time outside of the House of the New Baby OMG.

-10. Take a lot of pictures of her visit, then upload them to one of the online photo-book creators and have it sent to her afterwards as a thank-you and memento of her visit.
+10. Show her how much you appreciate her help.
+Take a lot of pictures of her visit, then upload them to one of the online photo-book creators and have it sent to her afterwards as a thank-you and memento of her visit.

 What did your mom do for you after your baby’s arrival?
 What meant the most to you — practical help, her advice, or just the presence of someone experienced to be your emotional cheerleader?
 And how did you say thank you?